jonwhite100/al3d.co.uk/wp-content/plugins/gutenberg/readme.txt

 We'd love to hear your bug reports, feature suggestions and any other feedback!
 Please head over to <a href="https://github.com/WordPress/gutenberg/issues">the GitHub issues page</a> to search for existing issues or open a new one.
 While we'll try to triage issues reported here on the plugin forum, you'll get a faster response (and reduce duplication of effort) by keeping everything centralized in the GitHub repository.

-= How can I contribute? =
+= What's Next for the Project? =

-We’re calling this editor project "Gutenberg" because it's a big undertaking.
-We are working on it every day in GitHub, and we'd love your help building it.You’re also welcome to give feedback, the easiest is to join us in <a href="https://make.wordpress.org/chat/">our Slack channel</a>, `#core-editor`.

-See also <a href="https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md">CONTRIBUTING.md</a>.
+The four phases of the project are Editing, Customization, Collaboration, and Multilingual.
+You can hear more about the project and phases from Matt in his State of the Word talks for <a href="https://ma.tt/2019/11/state-of-the-word-2019/">2019</a> and <a href="https://ma.tt/2018/12/state-of-the-word-2018/">2018</a>.
+Additionally you can follow updates in the <a href="https://make.wordpress.org/core/?s=gutenberg">Make WordPress Core blog</a>.

-= Where can I read more about Gutenberg? =
+= Where Can I Read More About Gutenberg? =

 - <a href="http://matiasventura.com/post/gutenberg-or-the-ship-of-theseus/">Gutenberg, or the Ship of Theseus</a>, with examples of what Gutenberg might do in the future
 - <a href="https://make.wordpress.org/core/2017/01/17/editor-technical-overview/">Editor Technical Overview</a>